Martinmjal/meli_challenge/README.md

 # meli_challenge

-Repo to host the challenge to get hired by MeLi
+Repo to host the MeLi challenge